Nico Hoerner Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- Diamondbacks pitchers combine to give up 172 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- Diamondbacks pitchers combine to rank 16th in baseball in home runs given up (172 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.